oSharpey/cyber-obsidian/year-1/NCCD/lab-10/lab-10.md

 # SNAT on gw so the source address is changed to the outside address of gw
 iprables -t nat \
 	-A POSTROUTING \
 	-o eth1 \
 	-j SNAT \
 	--to-source 55.5.5.1

+# DNAT on gw to allow web traffic to be redirected to the webserver